pnor/basement_lighting/README.md

 ``` python
 State().create_ceiling()
 ```
-As this will create a ceiling with the settings specified by `settings.toml`
+This will create a ceiling with the settings specified by `settings.toml`

 ## Settings
 To change what settings with the light strip, you can edit `settings.toml`.